 I was shocked when I found out this benefit because I thought for sure a slide-in camper would need to be insured and have vehicle registration (in some places it does).

-Now I am not an insurance expert so you need to consult your local insurance agency to see what the rules are in your state but where we live no extra insurance or registration is needed for a truck camper.
+Now, I am not an insurance expert so you need to consult your local insurance agent to see what the rules are in your state, but where we live no extra insurance or registration is required for a truck camper.
 The truck camper is covered by our home owner’s insurance when stored on our property and by our vehicle insurance when on the camper.
-We don’t take the camper off the truck when we get to the campsite, however, if you plan to take the truck camper off the truck while at the campsite you might want to purchase a separate policy for it.
-At least that is what I interpreted the information that I read about it -again I am unable to give insurance advice.
+We don’t take the camper off the truck when we get to the campsite; however, if you plan to take the truck camper off the truck while at the campsite, you might want to purchase a separate policy for it.
+At least that is what I interpreted the information that I read–again; I am unable to give insurance advice.

 11. It Can Be Stored In A Smaller Space

-If you live in a subdivision that doesn’t allow a travel trailer to sit in your driveway if you have a high enough garage door you might be able to fit a truck camper in it and save yourself the bill of an RV storage facility.
+If you live in a subdivision that doesn’t allow a travel trailer to sit in your driveway and you have a high enough garage door, you might be able to fit a truck camper in it and save yourself the bill of an RV storage facility.

-You could tow other items too like an ATV, or a canoe trailer with canoes or Kayaks.
-If you wanted to you could even tow a travel trailer or pop up behind you–although why?
+You could tow other items too–like an ATV, a canoe trailer with canoes, or Kayaks.
+If you wanted to, you could even pull a travel trailer or pop up behind you–although why?

-I don’t believe that any purchase comes without its cons and I would feel like I was not being fully honest about truck campers if I didn’t share a few things that might make them not for you and your family.
+I don’t believe that any purchase comes without its cons and I would feel like I was not entirely honest about truck campers if I didn’t share a few things that might make them not for you and your family.

 1. Most Don’t Sleep More Than Three People Comfortably